 Optionally, you can sprinkle with chopped green onions.
 Remove from heat and serve!

-Daikon Radish Pork Bone Soup is a classic Chinese soup made with cubed daikon radish, pork bone broth, ginger, and garlic.
-It’s soothing, warming, and healthy too which explains why we make it so often.
+Daikon Radish Pork Soup is a classic Chinese comfort dish made with cubed daikon radish, pork bone broth, ginger, and garlic.
+It’s soothing, warming, and healthy—which explains why it’s a staple in so many Asian households, including ours!

 Ingredients